 To give you concrete numbers, check the following examples.
 If you are moving from Dallas for example, you will find Chicago’s cost of living 16% more expensive, with housing over 40% more expensive.
 But if you are moving from Austin, Chicago will be 6% less expensive, with housing up to 30% cheaper.

 Chicago’s neighborhoods differ a lot from one another, so we would recommend you to do your homework in advance and pick a neighborhood that best fits your lifestyle.

 With a vibrant social scene, music festivals, great food and, of course, beer, Chicago will not disappoint you when it comes to leisure.
 The city boasts over 26 miles of shoreline, which means you will have plenty of fascinating beaches to choose from.

 Among the top sights, you should visit are the Willis Tower, Millenium Park, Navy Pier, Cloud Gate, Shedd Aquarium, the Art Institute of Chicago, and its magnificent parks such as Millennium Park, Oz Park, Lincoln Park, Indian Boundary Park, Grant Park, and Jackson Park.

 Moving to Chicago with a car

 At Corsia Logistics we go above and beyond to provide our customers and their cars with the best service and exceed all expectations.
-In turn, our customers refer to us as trustworthy and reliable.
-Committed to making every relocation easy and affordable, we take pride in offering very personalized service to every one of our customers.
-If it’s your first time shipping a car, our logistics experts will walk you through the process and recommend the option that suits your particular situation best.
-Request an auto transport quote online now or call us with questions.
-Thank you!
+If this is your first time shipping a car, our logistics experts will walk you through the process and recommend the option that suits your particular situation best.
+Request an auto transport quote online now or call us with questions!